sprocs/docs/setup.md

 After you have your cloned repo setup on your GitHub account, you can follow the instructions to [Deploy within Amplify Console Manually](#deploy-within-amplify-console-manually)

+## Tracking Release Branches

+TODO
+Setup to track `main`
+Add remotes for release branches
+Merge into main
+How to rollback

 ## Multiple Branches

 You can setup multiple environments/frontend builds for separate branches by